hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 Put in all the features that allow performance testing.

-* An HTTP/2 application to require multiple streams
+* An HTTP/2 application to require multiple streams (with stateless HPACK compression, no QPACK, QCRAM, etc) and no server push.

 * 0-RTT and Resumption